senclimate/CRO/docsrc/index.rst

 CRO: Community Recharge Oscillator
 ************************************

 :code:`CRO` is an open-source Python and MATLAB package for modeling the El Niño–Southern Oscillation (ENSO) using the recharge oscillator (RO) framework (Jin).
-It provides tools for solving the RO equations, fitting parameters to data, and applying the model in research and forecasting.
+It provides tools for solving the RO equations, fitting parameters to data, and applying the model in teaching, research and even forecasting.

 **Key Features**